 Mistakes to avoid

-Overnight results – the impact of SEO can be huge and the ROI incredible.
+Expecting overnight results: the impact of SEO can be huge and the return on investment incredible.
 However, it’s not an overnight fix.
 In the age of agile growth hacking, SEO still has its place, but it’s a long term strategy that needs to be maintained in perpetuity if you want to keep benefiting from those organic clicks.

-Getting what you pay for – would you expect someone who can help you generate hundreds if not thousands of qualified leads every year to charge you a thousand pounds a month for the privilege?
+Getting what you pay for: would you expect someone who can help you generate hundreds, if not thousands, of qualified leads every year to charge you a thousand pounds a month for the privilege?
 No, neither would we.
 Yet we still regularly field calls from prospects with a budget in the hundreds of pounds a month.
-We currently bill £125 an hour and most of our SEO strategies will start at 30-40 hours a month.
+We currently bill £140 an hour and most of our SEO strategies will start at 40 hours a month.